Eyeball cupcakes check out everyone that walks by your Halloween treat table. Grab one before they LOOK away!

 - Polka Dot Halloween Cupcakes

 - 15 Spooky Sweets Your Kids Can Make

 - Eerie Eyeball Cake For Halloween• Tara Teaspoon

 PIN THIS RECIPE:

-Recipe Tara Bench.
+Recipe Tara Teaspoon.
 Photographs Hallie Burton.
 Food Stylist Joyce Sangirardi.
 Prop Stylist Linsey Freyers.
 Originally published LHJ 10/09